Code-Institute-Submissions/portfolio-18/README.md

 - [Material Design Clours](https://www.materialui.co/colors)
 - [The Padwan Project](https://github.com/Eventyret/Padawan)

-### Libraries
+### Libraries/Frameworks
-- [JQuery] to simplify DOM manipulation.
-- [Bootstrap] to simplify the structure of the website and make the website responsive easily.
+- [Bootstrap](https://getbootstrap.com/)to simplify the structure of the website and make the website responsive easily.
-- [FontAwesome] to provide icons for Family Hub.
+- [FontAwesome](https://fontawesome.com/)to provide icons for Family Hub.
-- [Google Fonts] to style the website fonts.
+- [Google Fonts](https://fonts.google.com/) to style the website fonts.
 - [PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) to make communication between Python and MongoDB possible.
-- [Flask] to construct and render pages.
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) to construct and render pages.
-- [Jinja]to simplify displaying data from the backend of this project smoothly and effectively in html.
+- [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) to simplify displaying data from the backend of this project smoothly and effectively in html.

 ### Languages